Selling a House with Tenants in California - Easy Process for Landlords

 What to do if a tenant refuses to leave when a house is sold in California?

-If you choose to sell to a professional real estate investment company, you can leave your challenging tenants in their capable hands.
+If you choose to sell to a professional real estate investment company like us, you can leave the tenants in place, without having to worry about it.
+We'll take care of the hassle of having to deal with them.

-Tips on selling rental property with tenants ethically and legally
+Tips on selling rental property with renters ethically and legally

-How to tell tenants you are selling the house
+How to tell tenants you're selling the house

 • Consider telling your tenants in person, as a means of preparing them for written notice.

-• Give ample notice that, at a minimum, comports with the law.
+• Give ample notice that, at a minimum, complies with the law.

 • If you know your renters will need to move, such as if the new buyers are planning on moving in, be honest about this fact.